mydeveloperplanet/AnsibleExercises/exercises/ex2-inventory.md

 <group names>
 ```

-10. Verify whether the ping command can be executed for the group.
+10. Verify whether the ping command can be executed for the group of groups.